pcomitz/668/is651-Chapter11-7ed.md

                 return 'Hello '.$app->escape($name);
         });

 All requests go to the single file *index.php* and then the program parses the query string to detect any record ids or parameters.
-This called a *router* because it is a single point of entry to the framework that decides what to call or sometimes called a *front controller*.
+This is called a *router* because it is a single point of entry to the framework that decides what to call or sometimes called a *front controller*.
 Typically a [*.htaccess file*](http://en.wikipedia.org/wiki/Rewrite_engine) would be used to hide the index.php and allow the request to have a pretty url like `http://host/web/hello/kip` instead of `http://host/web/index.php/hello/kip`.

 Here is a rest api written in silex for the previous 'grade roster' application database: